freedomofpress/securedrop/docs/install.md

     $ cd securedrop/install_files/ansible-base

-Copy the following required files to `securedrop/install_files/ansible-base`:
+You will have to copy the following required files to `securedrop/install_files/ansible-base`:

 * SecureDrop Application GPG public key file
 * Admin GPG public key file (for encrypting OSSEC alerts)